-Based on the scope of the client’s certification needs, the client will be assigned a client relationship manager who will handle the certification activities.
+Based on the scope of the client’s certification needs, the client will be assigned a client relationship manager that will manage the certification activities.
 The client relationship manager will ensure that the work that needs to be conducted is assigned to competent staff.

-Once the evaluation process has been completed, a review of all the documentation, information and results is performed by senior management not involved in the evaluation process.
+Once the evaluation process has been completed, an indepedent review of all the documentation, information and results is performed by senior management not involved in the evaluation process.

-eCOGRA will issue the client a formal certificate in accordance with the following conditions:
+eCOGRA will issue the client with a formal certificate in accordance with the following conditions:

 eCOGRA maintains a directory of all certified products.
 This includes all working documents as well as the formal certificate of the certified product.
 The information retained includes, but is not limited to: